stric9r/Line6-FBV3-Clone/README.md

 # Line-6-FBV3-Clone
 Clone of USB interface between Line6 FBV3 (foot controller) and a Line6 Spider V amplifier.
-The FBV3 is simulated using a Raspberry Pi 4B.
+The FBV3 is simulated using a Raspberry Pi.
 It's current state only allows for authentication, changing presets, and simple ON/OFF commands for effects.
-This is still very much a work in progress.
+This is still very much a work in progress, mainly need to decipher feedback to get ON/OFF status.

 ## Platform
-The hardware platform used is Raspberry Pi 4B (Linux 5.4.79-v7l+ armv7l).
+The hardware platforms tested are Raspberry Pi 4B (Linux 5.4.79-v7l+ armv7l) and Raspberry Pi Zero W (Linux 5.4.83+ armv6l)

 It using wiringPi and libUSB.
 It's important to upgrade wiringPi to version 2.52 or higher for it to work.

 The platform can easily change, all platform specific code is in main.

-FUTURE PLATFORM: Raspberry Pi Zero W.

 ## Schematic
-No schematic yet, just the code (currently using wires shorted together to simulate button presses).
+No schematic, it's litteraly buttons tied to the GPIO being software debounced.
+See main.c for the current gpio usuage, or to change it.

 ## Prereqs
+There are only two prereqs, and that's Libusb and updating WiringPi (mainly for Raspberry Pi 4B to work).
+Below are how you get them.

 Libusb:

 sudo apt-get install libusb-1.0-0-dev